tomhadfield95/STRIFE/README.md

 For information about the different arguments which can be used, run `python STRIFE.py -h`.

-STRIFE has three required arguments, which must be passed to the model:
+STRIFE has two required arguments, which must be passed to the model:

 * `--fragment_sdf` Location of the fragment SDF.
 Can be an SDF file of a larger ligand for which the fragment is a substructure (in case the user only has a structure of a larger molecule but wishes to replace an R-group.
+* `--protein` Location of a protein pdb file (should already have been protonated to allow docking in GOLD)

+In addition, the user must provide information regarding which atom should be used as an exit vector.
+This can be done using one of the following arguments:
-* `--fragment_smiles` Location of file which contains fragment SMILES string.
+* `--fragment_smiles`: Either a SMILES string or the location of file which contains fragment SMILES string.
 Exit vector should be denoted by a dummy atom.
-* `--protein` Location of a protein pdb file (should already have been protonated to allow docking in GOLD)
+Or
+* `--exit_vector_idx`: An integer corresponding to the atom index of the desired exit vector.

+`--fragment_smiles` offers a slightly greater degree of flexibility than `--exit_vector_index`, as the user can provide the SMILES string of a molecule which is a substructure of the molecule provided in `--fragment_sdf` and STRIFE will make elaborations to that substructure.
+This can be useful if the user wanted to explore alternatives to a specific R-group.

 There are a variety of extra arguments which can be provided to the model, the most important of which is `--model_type`, which allows the user to choose which setting to run STRIFE on:
 * `0` runs the default implementation of STRIFE outlined in the paper